FredericIV/utilities/excel/barcode-gen/README.md

 4) Stopcode "Î"

 ## Special note for SharePoint
-Due to internal limits of 2019 and 365 editions of Sharepoint, the formula needs to be split in half.
-An example is in example-sharepoint.txt using the fields `Barcode` for the string to convert, `BarcodeCalcA` for the first half, `BarcodeCalcB` for the second half, and `BarcodePrint` for the result.
+Due to internal limits of 2019 and 365 editions of Sharepoint, the formula needs to be split into pieces depending on the number of barcode characters.
+An example with eight characters is in example-sharepoint.txt using the fields `Barcode` for the string to convert, `BarcodeCalcA` for the first half, `BarcodeCalcB` for the second half, and `BarcodePrint` for the result.